LibreCAD/docs/guides/cmdline.rst

 Command line Functions
 ----------------------

-When the command line is active the "Command:" (above of where input appears) turns blue.
-The :ref:`command line <widget-cmdLine>` is activated by in a variety of ways:
+When the command line is active the text, initially "Command:", above of where input appears turns blue.
+The command line is activated by in a variety of ways:

    1. Start typing any command, e.g. li, rect, etc. and then [Enter] or the [Space-bar].
    2. Press the [Space-bar], type any command and then [Enter] or the [Space-bar].
    3. Press [Ctrl + M], any command and then [Enter] or the [Space-bar].
    4. With the *Keycode Mode* on, type a **two letter** command, e.g. li, ci.

-   A new button with a drop-down menu has been added to the command-line
+When using the command line, type a command as shown in the :ref:`Drawing Tools <tools>` reference.
+Additional prompts will indicate the next input required such as coordinates or an action.  :ref:`Coordinates<coordinates>` can be typed in a variety of formats:

+   -

    Command-line output is automatically copied when highlighted.
    Keycode mode automatically accepts 2 character commands.
 In other words, you don't need to press enter.

+    Relative coordinates such as @10,20 can also be written as 10..20 (allowing for keypad input)

       -Toggling keycode mode no longer requires restarting LibreCAD.
 If a 2 character command is not recognized, you can continue with a longer command.